Do Go On - 125 - The Legend of Bigfoot

 And it is known for having a large body part.

-restated the exact same question, but more slowly
+You just restated the exact same question, but more slowly,

-Yeah, you emphasized different parts of the series.
+Yeah, you emphasised different parts of the sentence.

 I'll rephrase the question.